Credit Cards 15 min read

 What is the best travel credit card for 2026?

 The Mastercard® Black Card® is our top pick for 2026.
-With up to 2% value on all purchases for airfare redemptions (or 1.5% cash back), a $200 airline credit, $100 dining credit, Priority Pass Select lounge access, and 24/7 personal concierge service, it delivers across every category we evaluate.
+With 2X points earned on airfare and hotels, up to 2% value for airfare redemptions (or 1.5% cash back redemption), a $200 airline credit, $100 dining credit, Priority Pass Select lounge access, and 24/7 personal concierge service, it delivers across every category we evaluate.
 The $699 annual fee is offset by over $300 in annual credits and premium service that few cards can match.
+Terms and conditions apply.

 Are travel credit cards worth the annual fee?

 Yes, if you travel regularly.
 Premium cards like the Mastercard® Black Card® ($699 fee) provide $300 in annual credits ($200 airline + $100 dining), Priority Pass Select lounge access, and 24/7 concierge service.
-Mid-tier cards like the Chase Sapphire Preferred ($95 fee) offer strong earning rates with a $50 hotel credit.
+Mid-tier cards like the Hilton Honors Surpass ($150 fee) include Priority Pass lounge access and a path to Diamond status.
 For frequent travelers, benefits often exceed the fee within the first few months.

 Which travel card has the best earning rates?

 It depends on where you spend most.
 The IHG One Rewards Premier leads with 26X at IHG hotels.
-The Citi Strata Premier offers 10X through its travel portal.
-For dining, the Amex Gold Card gives 4X at restaurants.
-For simplicity, the Capital One Venture earns a flat 2X on everything with 5X through its travel portal.
+The Hilton Honors Surpass earns 12X at Hilton properties.
+The Citi Strata Premier offers 10X through its travel portal plus 3X across five everyday categories.
+For simplicity, the Mastercard® Black Card® earns up to 2% on everything with no categories to track.

 How do travel credit card points work?